kent-map/kent/18c/18c-burgess-biography.md

 ### Bibliography

  _The Oaks, or The Beauties of Canterbury.
 A Comedy_, as performed at the Theatre in Canterbury by Mrs. Burgess printed by Simmons and Kirkby Canterbury 1780.
 _The Life and History of Betty Bolaine, Late of Canterbury_, printed and sold for the Author by J. Saffery, Canterbury 1805.
 _The Thespian Dictionary_ printed by J. Cundee Ivy Lane for T Hurst Paternoster-Row London 1802.
 Inoculation an indefensible practice: a sermon preached at the United Parish-Churches of St. Mildred's and All-Saints, in the City of Canterbury, on the third and twenty-fourth of June, 1753 by Theodore Delafaye.
 Printed for M. Cooper London 1753.
-A letter to the Rev. Mr. Delafaye, in answer to his sermon, lately publish'd, intitled, Inoculation an indefensible practice: By N. Bolaine, Surgeon.
+'A letter to the Rev. Mr. Delafaye, in answer to his sermon, lately publish'd, intitled, Inoculation an indefensible practice', By N. Bolaine, Surgeon.
 Printed for R. Baldwin, at the Rose, in Pater-noster-Row, London 1753.
-A vindication of a sermon, entitled, inoculation an indefensible practice.
-In which Dr. Kirkpatrick's Arguments in Favour of the Operation, together with his and a certain Letter-Writer's Objections to the Sermon, are distinctly consider'd and reply'd to; and the Practice demonstrated, in the amplest Manner, highly culpable in a Moral, extremely absurd in a Physical View.
-By Theodore Delafaye, A.M.
+'A vindication of a sermon, entitled, inoculation an indefensible practice.
+In which Dr. Kirkpatrick's Arguments in Favour of the Operation, together with his and a certain Letter-Writer's Objections to the Sermon, are distinctly consider'd and reply'd to; and the Practice demonstrated, in the amplest Manner, highly culpable in a Moral, extremely absurd in a Physical View', By Theodore Delafaye, A.M.
 Rector of St. Mildred's and All-Saints, in the City of Canterbury Printed for S. and E. Ballard, at the Blue-Ball, in Little-Britain, London 1754.
-Remarks on the Rev. Mr. Delafaye's vindication of his sermon, intitled, inoculation an indefensible practice.
-By N. Bolaine, surgeon.
+'Remarks on the Rev. Mr. Delafaye's vindication of his sermon, intitled, inoculation an indefensible practice', By N. Bolaine, surgeon.
 Printed for R. Baldwin, in Pater-noster-Row; and sold by Mess.
 Flackton, in Canterbury, 1754.
-Some Remarks on the Rev. Mr Delafaye's vindication of his sermon against Inoculation.
-In a letter to a friend.
-By a regular Physician.
+'Some Remarks on the Rev. Mr Delafaye's vindication of his sermon against Inoculation In a letter to a friend'' By a regular Physician.
 [Signed, Philalethes.]
 Printed for Mr T. Smith Bookseller in Canterbury 1754.